Temporal Bragg Gratings: Broadband Reconfigurable Parametric Amplifiers: Discussions

-\textit{Conclusion and Design Implications:} The results in Fig.~\ref{Fig:Res5} demonstrate a fundamental operational transition in temporal Bragg gratings governed by the modulation frequency.
-For \(\omega_{\text{m}} \gtrsim 0.2\omega_{\text{B}}\), the system operates as a discrete, frequency-agile parametric amplifier, where gain requires increasingly strong modulation as \(\omega_{\text{m}}\) decreases.
-For \(\omega_{\text{m}} \lesssim 0.1\omega_{\text{B}}\), the system transitions to a broadband amplifier regime due to multi-phase-matching.
-Here, a single, low-frequency modulation pump can provide gain across a wide high-frequency band, limited primarily by the grating's dispersion and length.
-This insight provides the powerful design principle that the modulation frequency directly controls the gain bandwidth.
-Engineers can choose between narrowband, tunable amplification (using \(\omega_{\text{m}} \sim \omega_{\text{B}}\)) and wideband, fixed-band amplification (using \(\omega_{\text{m}} \ll \omega_{\text{B}}\)) by adjusting a single pump parameter, greatly enhancing the flexibility of temporally modulated photonic devices.
+Figure~\ref{Fig:Res5} reveals a fundamental operational transition governed by modulation frequency.
+For \(f_{\text{m}} \gtrsim 0.2f_{\text{B}}\), the system acts as a discrete, frequency-agile parametric amplifier requiring stronger modulation as \(f_{\text{m}}\) decreases.
+For \(f_{\text{m}} \lesssim 0.1f_{\text{B}}\), multi-phase-matching enables a broadband amplifier regime where a single low-frequency pump provides gain across a wide high-frequency band.
+Thus, modulation frequency directly controls gain bandwidth: engineers can select between narrowband tunable amplification (\(f_{\text{m}} \sim f_{\text{B}}\)) and wideband fixed-band amplification (\(f_{\text{m}} \ll f_{\text{B}}\)) by adjusting a single parameter.

+The modulation depths employed in this study ($\delta < 0.12$ for $<20$ dB amplification) are achievable through several established techniques.
+Electro-optic materials (e.g., LiNbO$_3$) provide $\delta\sim 0.01–0.1$ at GHz frequencies~\cite{wooten2000review,wang2018integrated}, while carrier injection in silicon photonics yields $\delta\sim0.1–0.5$~\cite{soref1987electrooptical,reed2010silicon}.
+All-optical approaches achieve $\delta\sim0.01–0.1$ at THz speeds \cite{foster2008silicon}.
+Recent experiments on electrically tunable space-time metasurfaces at $\lambda = 1530$ nm have demonstrated MHz modulation with ITO-based plasmonic structures, achieving effective index changes exceeding $\delta \sim 0.2$ and confirming the feasibility of spatiotemporal control at optical frequencies~\cite{amin2020sub,shaltout2019spatiotemporal,huang2016gate,sisler2024electrically}.
+Modulation frequencies up to $0.3\omega_0$ (tens of THz) are accessible via nonlinear waveguides~\cite{nahata1996wideband}.

+In the weak-coupling regime where $\kappa d \ll 1$ (with $\kappa \propto \delta$ the coupling coefficient and $d$ the layer thickness), each period contributes a small increment to the amplified wave.
+The total field after $N$ periods is the coherent sum of these contributions, leading to \textbf{linear scaling} with $N$, as $A_{\text{amp}} \propto N \cdot \delta \cdot A_0$, where $A_0$ is the incident amplitude.
+This linear regime corresponds to the perturbative limit where pump depletion and back-conversion are negligible.
+As the modulation depth or number of periods increases, the system enters the exponential gain regime.
+This transition occurs when the parametric coupling becomes strong enough that the amplified field significantly depletes the incident wave, and multiple scattering events between harmonics must be considered.
+Solving the coupled-mode equations without the undepleted-pump approximation yields

+where $g = |\kappa| \cdot \eta$ is the parametric gain coefficient, with $\eta$ representing the spatial overlap factor between the interacting modes.
+The transition between regimes occurs when the gain-length product satisfies $g L \sim 1$, corresponding to